Type 2 Diabetes

 - people with pre-diabetes

-- people aged 45 and over who are overweight, have high blood pressure or have a first-degree relative with type 2 diabetes
+- people who have a first-degree relative with type 2 diabetes

 - all people with cardiovascular disease such as heart attack, angina, stroke, or narrowed blood vessels